scwall/cocktail_engine/README.md

 ## Acknowledgments

-I would like to thank my teacher for his advice,my classmates, my wife and my friends for her patient, and condolence to the cactus, cactus is dead :(
+I would like to thank my teacher for his advice,my classmates , openclassrooms for the courses amazing :D , my wife and my friends for her patient, and condolence to the cactus, cactus is dead :(